Q: How many credit hours per semester will I be enrolled in?

 Q: What makes health informatics such a promising career field?

 A: Legislation, such as the Health Information Technology for Economic and Clinical Health (HITECH) Act, has created a significant demand for extensively trained, well-rounded individuals in the field.

-Q: Can the online Master of Science in Health Informatics really help prepare me to earn my Project Management Professional (PMP) credential?
+Q: Can the online Master of Health Informatics really help prepare me to earn my Project Management Professional (PMP) credential?